colortheskyjade/game_ruyanche/GameDesignDoc.md

 	* Green - 150pt
 	* Purple - 300pt
 	* Red - 1000pt
-* Score will be cut in half if you lose all your lives and choose to continue
-* Each game only has ONE continue.
-This is hidden to the user, but they will only be prompted ONCE to continue after death.

 ## How to keep track of lives
 * Each user starts with 3 lives (that is, 2 hearts in the life counter)
-* Purple and Red ships VERY INFREQUENTLY drop hearts, which can be picked up for a life
+* Red ships drop hearts upon death about 50% of the time, which can be picked up for a life
 * Each user can have a maximum of 4 extra lives (lives after that will fully heal the user)
 * When a user's HP drops to/below zero, they lose a life, and HP will be restored to 100%.
 * The game ends when the user runs out of lives.